-Graham: How can you talk about (blank) at a time like this?
+Graham: How can you talk about (blank) now?

 This week the hosts on one of the local morning television shows and a panel of guests were discussing the “Pokémon Go” craze, which has taken over our country’s mobile phones since it launched earlier this month.